Centroid (centre of gravity) of Cardboard Quadrilateral

 Cut out a few irregular shaped quadrilaterals from cardboard, then find their balancing points as described above.
 Next check with a flat tipped pen or sharp pointed eraser that they indeed balance at the constructed points.

-Note: The centroid of a cardboard quadrilateral (a planar quadrilateral of uniform density), unlike the case for a triangle, does NOT always coincide with the point mass centroid when equal masses or weights are placed at the vertices - click on the Show Point Mass Centroid button.
+Note: The centroid of a cardboard quadrilateral (a planar quadrilateral of uniform density), unlike the case for a triangle, does NOT always coincide with the point mass (vertex) centroid when equal masses or weights are placed at the vertices - click on the Show Point Mass Centroid button.
 Also see the dynamic geometry sketch at Point Mass Centroid of Quadrilateral for more information.

 Regarding the above Note, the following interesting & important theorem holds:

-The point mass centroid G and the cardboard centroid of a quadrilateral coincides, if and only if, the quadrilateral is a parallelogram.
+The point mass (vertex) centroid G and the cardboard centroid of a quadrilateral coincides, if and only if, the quadrilateral is a parallelogram.

 Challenge: First try to prove it yourself - before reading the translation from German of a neat proof by Arnold Kirsch in Humenberger (2023).
+An alternative solution is also provided in Kim et al (2016).

 Bisect-diagonal Quadrilateral Theorem